opensearch-project/project-website/_posts/2025-12-14-Resource-Sharing-Technical-Deep-Dive.md

 }
 ```

-### 2. Explicit checks using `ResourceSharingClient`
+### 2. Explicit checks using ResourceSharingClient

-For operations that cannot rely solely on DLS (for example, get-by-id, update, delete, or non-index-backed resources), plugins call the `ResourceSharingClient` from the SPI.
+For operations that cannot rely solely on DLS (for example, get by ID, update, delete, or non-index-backed resources), plugins call the `ResourceSharingClient` from the SPI.

 The SPI provides three main methods: